Charles Brownlow, 1st Baron Lurgan: Family

 Brownlow married Lady Mary Bligh, daughter of The 4th Earl of Darnley and Elizabeth Brownlow, on 1 June 1822.
 He married as his second wife Jane Macneill, daughter of Roderick Macneill of Barra, on 15 July 1828.
 His son by his second wife, Charles Brownlow, succeeded him.

-His daughter, the Hon Clara Anne Jane Brownlow (d.1883) married Col. William Macdonald Farquharson Colquhoun Macdonald of St Martins Abbey FRSE FRGS (1822-1893).
+His daughter, the Hon Clara Anne Jane Brownlow (d.1883) married Col. William Macdonald Farquharson Colquhoun Macdonald of St Martins Abbey.